Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 * Anomaly Detection Models: Anomaly detection models are educated to pick out uncommon behaviors or transactions that deviate from anticipated patterns.
-These fashions can help establishments flag ability fraudulent activities in actual time, ensuring quick intervention.
+These fashions can help establishments flag ability fraudulent activities in actual time, ensuring quick intervention .

 * Predictive Analytics: By utilizing predictive fashions, establishments can forecast future marketplace developments, asset fees, and financial situations.
 These insights resource in